microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

 The ``Default`` entry has a few differences.
 The name "Default" refers to the default workspace definition in the AzureSentinel section of the msticpyconfig file.
-The "asi" element is an alias that will be used to rename the provider.
+The ``alias: azsent`` element is an alias that will be used to rename the provider.
 It is equivalent to the following code:

 .. code:: ipython3